 - Kryptonite

 Once inhaled, the effects of crack are instantaneous.
 Users feel an intense rush of euphoria and energy.
 The high only lasts for 5-10 minutes.
 Since the high is so brief, many drug users will binge on crack by using it in high doses throughout the day for days or weeks on end.
 They do this to avoid a “crash.”
 However, this type of drug abuse can quickly lead to physical dependence.
+Once the body relies on the substance to function, a full-blown crack addiction can take hold, making it incredibly difficult to stop without professional support.

 Effects produced by crack include: